-A new platform that brings an Amazon-style approach to buying business travel has been launched by Atriis Technologies.
+A new platform that brings an Amazon-style approach to booking business travel has been launched by Atriis Technologies.

 Atriis is believed to be the first Online Booking Tool (OBT) which is serviced by a corporate’s designated TMC but also shows fares from competitors.
-The concept allows a more competitive tendering approach but also minimises leakage.
+The concept allows a more competitive tendering approach whilst also minimising leakage.

 “We created an Amazon and Skyscanner-like shopping experience, combining content originating from the TMC with relevant direct supplier content.
 Corporates take full advantage of TMC special rates and internet/direct supplier fares.”